 - The reassessment opportunity will require designated learning experiences that demonstrate readiness as assigned by the teacher. - Reassessments MUST be completed within 5 school days of the student receiving feedback unless otherwise determined by the instructor.
 The reassessment deadline should be communicated in an IC comment. - The final reassessment score will be capped at 85%.

 Student Communication

-- You are encouraged to communicate with their teacher regarding questions. - Teachers make every effort to respond to emails and phone calls within 24 hours during the workweek. - The best way to communicate with teachers is through email; however, if you haven't received a response within 48 hours, please resend the email or call their voicemail.
-Your email may have been filtered.
+- You are encouraged to speak directly with your teacher regarding questions. - Teachers make every effort to respond to emails within 24 hours during the workweek..

 Additional Resources for Support